 The sun will go down at around 6:15-6:20 PM.
 One can see how splendid the sky color combination creates the view.
-Witness how the dusk sky turns from yellow, orange, then leaving the spectators with total dark sky.
+Witness how the dusk sky turns from yellow to orange, then leaves the spectators with a dark sky.

 Food Stall And Dish

 The beach has several local warungs where people can get snacks and meals to munch.
 Commonly the warungs serve fried rice, fried noodles, and wraps as their menu.
-Vegetable fried rice and noodles are the safe option for vegetarians.
+Vegetable fried rice and noodles are safe options for vegetarians.
 These meals range from Rp25.000 to Rp30.000.

 As for wraps, there are plenty of options.
-Chicken avocado wraps, BLT (Bacon Lettuce Tomato) wraps, grilled vegs and goat cheese are some examples.
-The dish all served with salad and fries.
-The price is higher than rice and noodle meals, which is around Rp55.000 to 65.000.
+Chicken avocado wraps, BLT (Bacon Lettuce Tomato) wraps, grilled veg and goat cheese are some examples.
+The dish is all served with salad and fries.
+The price is higher than rice and noodle meals, which are around Rp55.000 to 65.000.